 On burning out

 We tediously create calendars filled with empty duties, and then we foolishly let those calendars empty us.Craig D. Lounsbrough

-Well, that was a time in my life I would not recommend to anyone.
+Well, that was a time in my life I would not recommend to anyone, so Lounsbrough’s text felt right in place.
 I was in a burn out for a couple of months.
 The good thing about this time in my life, is that I no longer let those calendars empty me.
 I decide what I want to do with my life, and leave ample time for myself.

 I didn’t write the rules.
 Why would I follow them?”W. Eugene Smith